needle-mirror/com.unity.netcode/Documentation~/physics.md

 As part of the entity baking process, a _PhysicsWorldIndex_ shared component is added to all the physics entities, indicating in which world the entity should be part of.

 > [!NOTE]
 > It is the responsibility of the user to setup their prefab properly to make them run in the correct physics world.
 This can be achieved with the `PhysicsWorldIndexAuthoring` component, provided with the Unity Physics package, which allows setting the physics world index for rigid bodies.
 For more information, please refer to the [Unity Physics documentation](https://docs.unity3d.com/Packages/com.unity.physics@latest/index.html?subfolder=/manual/).

-### Interaction in between predicted and client-only physics entities
+### Interaction between predicted and client-only physics entities

 There are situation when you would like to make the ghosts interact with physics object that are present only on the client (ex: debris).
 However, them being a part of a different simulation islands they can't interact with each-other.
 The Physics package provides for that use-case a specific workflow using `Custom Physics Proxy` entities.

 For each physics entity present in the predicted world where you would like to interact with the client-only world, you need to add the `CustomPhysicsProxyAuthoring` component.
 The baking process will then automatically create a proxy entity with the necessary physics components (PhysicsBody, PhysicsMass, PhysicsVelocity) along with a [`CustomPhysicsProxyDriver`](https://docs.unity3d.com/Packages/com.unity.physics@latest/index.html?subfolder=/api/Unity.Physics.CustomPhysicsProxyDriver.html) which is the link to the root ghost entity.
 It will make a copy of the ghosts collider as well and configure the proxy physics body as kinematic.
 The simulated ghost entity in the predicted world will then be used to _drive_ the proxy by copying the necessary component data and setup the physics velocity to let the proxy move and interact with the other physics entities in the  client-only world.

 The ghost proxy position and rotation and are automatically handled by [`SyncCustomPhysicsProxySystem`](https://docs.unity3d.com/Packages/com.unity.physics@latest/index.html?subfolder=/api/Unity.Physics.Systems.SyncCustomPhysicsProxySystem.html) system.
 By default the kinematic physics entity is moved using kinematic velocity, by altering the PhysicsVelocity component.
 It is possible to change the default behavior for the prefab by setting the
 `GenerateGhostPhysicsProxy.DriveMode` component property.
-Furthermore, it is possible to change that beahviour dynamically at runtime by setting the `PhysicsProxyGhostDriver.driveMode` property to the desired mode.
+Furthermore, it is possible to change that behavior dynamically at runtime by setting the `PhysicsProxyGhostDriver.driveMode` property to the desired mode.

 ## Limitations

-As mentioned on this page there are some limitations you must be aware of to use physics and netcode together.
+As mentioned on this page there are some limitations you must be aware of to use physics and Netcode together.

 - Physics simulation will not use partial ticks on the client, you must use physics interpolation if you want physics to update more frequently than it is simulating.
 - The Unity.Physics debug systems does not work correctly in presence of multiple world (only the default physics world is displayed).